Canada Travel Insurance: Plans & Prices

 • Tin Leg – Gold because it offers high medical limits, cancellation coverage, and protection for 250+ activities, which is ideal for cruisers and water and winter sports.

-• IMG – iTravelInsured Choice because it meets our recommendations for cruisers because it offers extensive medical coverage for international travel and the option for Non-Medical Evacuation.
+• IMG – iTravelInsured Choice meets our recommendations for cruisers because it offers extensive medical coverage for international travel and the option for Non-Medical Evacuation.

 Do I Need Travel Insurance for Canada?

-Travel insurance is not required to enter Canada in 2025, but it’s strongly recommended, especially for U.S. travelers.
+Travel insurance is not required to enter Canada, but it’s strongly recommended, especially for U.S. travelers.

-Think about it: if you’re planning to explore remote areas like the Canadian Rockies or Yukon, hit the slopes at resorts like Whistler or Banff, or go on any other adventure trip, you run the risk of injury and expensive treatments.
+When planning trips to remote areas like the Canadian Rockies or Yukon, hitting the slopes at resorts like Whistler or Banff, or going on any other adventure trip north of the border, you run the risk of injury, high medical costs, and other unexpected expenses.

 While the Canadian healthcare system is public and highly rated, it does not provide free care to tourists, and out-of-pocket costs for foreign visitors could dampen your vacation experience.